 Theodore DE BRUYN

-Member of the Faculty of Graduate and Postdoctoral Studies and thereby authorized to supervise theses and Associate Professor and Director of Undergraduate Studies, Department of Classics and Religious Studies
+Member of the Faculty of Graduate and Postdoctoral Studies and thereby authorized to supervise theses and Chair of Department of Classics and Religious Studies, Associate Professor and Director of Undergraduate Studies - Religious Studies

 Office: 613-562-5800 ext.
 1170